MoriyaShiine/enchancement/README.md

 * Slide: Holding Left Control (configurable) while grounded causes you to slide constantly.
 Pressing Left Control (configurable) in the air causes you to slam towards the ground, knocking back mobs and negating fall damage.

 Boots Enchantments:
 * Buoy: Causes you to walk on fluids, descending via sneaking.
 Holding jump while submerged rapidly propels you upwards.
 Prevents floating.
-Grants a speed boost for 5 seconds after leaving water.
+Grants a speed boost for some time after leaving water.
 * Bouncy: Negates fall damage.
 Launches you upwards upon landing while not sneaking.
 Sneaking while grounded will charge a super jump.
 * Gale: Allows you to jump more times in the air.